phanrahan/magma/doc/logging.md

   Same inputs as `MAGMA_LOG_LEVEL`.
 Sets the logging level specifically for the coreir backend.

+* `MAGMA_INCLUDE_WIRE_TRACEBACK`
+  Setting this variable enables the traceback feature of magma's error reporting.
+When certain wiring errors are made, magma will dump a traceback similar to the message seen from Python Exceptions, which can be useful for debugging complex wiring errors with multiple levels of indirection (calls to multiple generators).

 * `MAGMA_ERROR_TRACEBACK_LIMIT`
   Valid Inputs - Positive integers (default: 5)
   Set the maximum number of stack frames printed in the traceback for magma